Free UK Delivery on orders over £75*

 • Place a 1-litre capacity jug under the spout to catch the distilled liquid.
 The distillation duration is approximately two hours.

-• The Air Still takes about an hour to heat up and then boil the wash over the next hour, causing the alcohol to drip into the jug.
+• The Air Still takes about an hour to heat up and boil the wash over the next hour, causing the alcohol to drip into the jug.

 • The middle part is the potable safe portion.
 The central part should give you approx 700ml of pure alcohol.